How Common Is Ghostwriting?

 A family history would involve gathering personal papers, photos, and interviews with other family members.

-Other projects can be carried out more like a research or writing assignment.
+Other projects can be carried out more like research or writing assignments.
 In the case of Profiles in Courage, Sorensen took Kennedy’s ideas and carried out the necessary research to bring Kennedy’s vision into form.

 What Materials Are Written by Ghostwriters?